An exciting opportunity for an experienced

 - Awareness of issues affecting survivors/victims of abuse, and experience of listening and responding to their concerns.

 - Experience of safeguarding and promoting the welfare of children, young people and vulnerable adults.

 - Experience of dealing sensitively and professionally with vulnerable groups.

 - Experience of office and team working.

-- Experience of supporting a volunteer workforce.
+- Experience of training and supporting a volunteer workforce.

-- Cycle 2 Work
+- Cycle to Work scheme

 - Access to low cost loans with Churches Mutual